Pretty-Good-Freedom-Tech/brainstorm/README.md

 See the [installation instructions](docs/INSTALLATION_INSTRUCTIONS.md) for detailed instructions.

 At installation, Brainstorm will generate a new nsec for your relay, and will store it in the configuration file.
 This nsec will be used to sign NIP-85 kind 30382 events, and you will publish kind 10040 event which effectively points clients to your new relay pubkey.
 In case your relay nsec is compromised or lost, not a big deal!
-You will simply need to republish your NIP-85 10040 event which will point to your new relay pubkey, and all 30382 events will need to be republished (which happens automatically every 6 hours)
+You will simply need to republish your NIP-85 10040 event which will point to your new relay pubkey, and all 30382 events will need to be republished (which happens automatically every N hours)

 The installation script will: